suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Update 22/02/2022 (NOTICE):
 - Bethesda.net launcher will be retired between April-May 2022.
 After that time, i will update the scripts to point default to the Steam version.

+Update 11/03/2023:
+- Changed routine to hunt down install paths for FO4, FO76, FO76PST.
+  Bethesda.net launcher code is removed and also the "fixed" Steam installer locations.
+  The code now hunts down the paths from Valve Steam installer locations in Windows registry.

 -----